satukon/Student-register/README.md

 # Student Register
-Maintain a register of students, courses and the course records of students by performing CRUD operations.
-Get printable student records in PDF form.
+- Maintain a register of students, courses and the course records of students by performing CRUD operations
+- Get printable student records in PDF form

 ## Screenshots